-Through print, photography, collage, drawing and video, my work considers aspects of landscape; structures in the landscape; the mystery of what goes on beyond a boundary fence; and our impact on the environment, altering or destroying it in our desire to utilise or experience it.
+A passion for colour and strong composition runs through all of my work.
+Through print, photography, collage, drawing and video, my work considers aspects of landscape; our streets; structures in the landscape; the mystery of what goes on beyond a boundary fence; and our impact on the environment, altering or destroying it in our desire to utilise or experience it.

-I combine imagery from personal experience and memory along with photography and digital mapping tools.
+Working across a range of media, I combine imagery from personal experience, observation and memory as well as utilising photography and digital mapping tools.
 Sometimes in these landscapes things are not quite what they seem at first glance.
-A red sun might just be a nuclear reactor viewed from above, and distant trees the grooves on a corrugated shed in the adjacent industrial park.
+A red sun might just be a nuclear reactor viewed from above, and distant trees in a forest may be grooves on the corrugated sheds of the local business park.

 I offer highly regarded and popular workshops, both face-to-face and online, in a range of art media and techniques.
 Participants range from complete beginners to experienced artists.
 My philosophy is to work with you on an individual basis, whatever your level, to help you to improve your skills or be challenged to explore new directions.
 See some examples of student work here or read some testimonials here.